Freddy-94/NLP_Practices/README.md

 # NLP_Practices
-This repository will contain all of my projects for the NLP course
+This repository will contain all of my projects for the NLP course.